Osu caste system: Criticism

-Abolition
+Today

-The Osu Caste System was officially abolished on 28 December 2018 during a ceremony held in Nri, the acclaimed ancestral home of the Igbo nation, in Anaocha local government area of Anambra State.
+A plea to end the Osu Caste System on 28 December 2018 was held during a ceremony held in Nri, in Anaocha local government area of Anambra State.
 The event was titled “Nigeria: Osu Caste System in Igboland Ends Today.”

-Additionally, on 7 April 2021, another abolition ceremony took place in Nsukka, Enugu, as 119 villages in nine autonomous communities in Nsukka town, Nsukka Local Government Area of Enugu State, gathered to eradicate the Osu Caste System in their communities.
+Additionally, on 7 April 2021, another attempt at an abolition ceremony took place in Nsukka, Enugu, as 119 villages in nine autonomous communities in Nsukka town, Nsukka Local Government Area of Enugu State, gathered to eradicate the Osu Caste System in their communities.

 Differing perspectives on this matter exist.
 The Osu Caste System designates some individuals as second-class citizens, denying them certain privileges enjoyed by those considered freeborn.
 These second-class citizens are prohibited from marrying freeborn individuals and are disqualified from receiving certain traditional titles reserved exclusively for the freeborn.

 Various opinions and viewpoints have arisen on this contentious topic, making it challenging to ascertain the precise evolution of the Osu Caste System in Igbo land.
 Many Igbo individuals in the present generation lack definitive evidence regarding the origins and establishment of the Osu Caste System.

+People of Osu heritage, still face discrimination and human rights abuse.